cviebrock/image-validator/README.md

 - `<=300` means the dimension must be less than or equal to 300 pixels
 - `>300` means the dimension must be greater than 300 pixels
 - `>=300` means the dimension must be greater than or equal to 300 pixels
-- `200-300` means the dimension must be betweem 200 and 300 pixels (inclusive)
+- `200-300` means the dimension must be between 200 and 300 pixels (inclusive)
 - `*` means the dimension can be any value

 If you only pass one value, it's assumed to apply to both dimensions (i.e. a square image with the given dimensions).

 ### image_aspect